 Art is an expression of our rich, cultural heritage.
 At the Baltimore Museum of Art and The Walters Art Museum, explore collections of ancient art from Africa, Asia, Europe and the Americas.
 Contemporary art, with thought-provoking exhibits and modern-day perspectives on everyday life, is also featured at the James E. Lewis Museum of Art, the American Visionary Art Museum and Sub-Basement Artist Studios.

 Each summer, hundreds of thousands of visitors arrive on Baltimore’s Mount Royal Avenue for America’s largest free public arts festival, Artscape.
 The outdoor festival presents an eclectic collection of pottery, paintings and sculpture by local artists, along with live concerts, food and kids’ entertainment.

 Baltimore’s performing arts scene is a dynamic mix of music, dance and theater.
-Don’t miss shows at performance and theater spaces like CENTERSTAGE, Arena Players, the Creative Alliance, Everyman Theater, The France Merrick Performing Arts Center at the Hippodrome Theatre and the Baltimore Symphony Orchestra.
+Don’t miss shows at performance and theater spaces like CENTERSTAGE, Arena Players, the Creative Alliance, Everyman Theatre, the France-Merrick Performing Arts Center at the Hippodrome Theatre and the Baltimore Symphony Orchestra.

 Experience Multicultural Music and Cuisine